 “These were images never seen before” 1985, said Bermeo.
 “When we’re exposed to work like (Willis’s), we know it’s possible to rewrite history.”

 “It’s about the elastic definition of blackness,” said Tervala of Willis.
 “She provides a grounding on beauty and body and skin color.”
 But it’s within an American context, he added, which will contrast with the next event on Thursday at the Sackler: a lecture on South African vernacular painting and photography by art historian John Peffer, author of “Art and the End of Apartheid” (2009).

 The images that Willis discussed included the gracious and the striving: daguerreotypes of freed blacks on their way to Liberia; a proud washerwoman serving Union troops in 1863; and well-dressed Frederick Douglass, who Willis said cautioned black Americans that each photograph was “a biography through the lens.”

-Other images were harsh evidence of cruel times: portraits of South Carolina slaves commissioned in an attempt to prove that blacks inhabited a remote and separate branch of the human tree; and lithographs of African-born slave Sarah Baartram, the “Hottentot Venus” of the early 19th century.
+Other images were harsh evidence of cruel times: portraits of South Carolina slaves commissioned in an attempt to prove that blacks inhabited a remote and separate branch of the human tree; and lithographs of African-born slave Sarah Baartman, the “Hottentot Venus” of the early 19th century.
 She exhibited her full body in Europe, at one point in the employ of an animal trainer.
-(Later in the century, said Willis of sexualized exaggerations, Europe’s fashion response to Baartram was the bustle.)
+(Later in the century, said Willis of sexualized exaggerations, Europe’s fashion response to Baartman was the bustle.)